 -

-In the left hand navigation, click the initials at the top left, click Admin settings and then Integrations.
+In the left navigation, click the user's initials at the bottom, click Admin settings, and then Integrations.

 -